 The Nation of Canada, on behalf of the Committee on Earth Observation Satellites (CEOS) and the Coordination Group for Meteorological Satellites (CGMS) is pleased to provide this annual report to the 59th session of the Subsidiary Body for Scientific and Technological Advice (SBSTA) on the joint CEOS-CGMS response to the United Nations Framework Convention on Climate Change (UNFCCC) needs for systematic Earth observations as identified by the UN’s Global Climate Observing System (GCOS).

 CEOS and CGMS are international organisations composed of 63 Member Agencies and Associates, and 16 Member Agencies, respectively.
-The organizations coordinate civilian space observation activities that advance knowledge of Earth’s environment.
-The Joint CEOS-CGMS Working Group on Climate focuses on activities supporting the GCOS Implementation Plan, a community-driven report documenting observation needs for addressing UNFCCC goals.
-Leveraging its Essential Climate Variables (ECV) Inventory, the Working Group assesses GCOS requirements against the current and planned space architectures and satellite-derived climate records.
+The organizations coordinate civilian space observation activities that advance our knowledge of Earth’s environment.
+The Joint CEOS-CGMS Working Group on Climate focuses on activities supporting the GCOS Implementation Plan, a periodic report of observation needs for addressing the challenges of climate change and the implementation of the Paris Agreement.
+Leveraging its Essential Climate Variables (ECV) Inventory, the Working Group assesses GCOS needs against the current and planned space architectures and satellite-derived climate records.

 Over the past two years, the Agencies have focused significantly on the UNFCCC Global Stocktake, the first of the recurring global assessments of progress toward Paris Agreement goals.
 The Agencies provided satellite-derived measurements of greenhouse gases (GHGs), their surface exchanges, and other supporting data and information.
-Besides supporting Global Stocktake process needs, these contributions are helping to address gaps in national assessments.
-Space agencies derived several conclusions from this pioneering activity:
+Besides supporting Global Stocktake process needs, these contributions help address gaps in national assessments.
+The Agencies derived several conclusions from this pioneering activity:

 The world’s current climate observing infrastructure (space and in situ) is unprecedented and continues to advance.
 However, this infrastructure is not yet sufficiently comprehensive, robust or systematized to fully meet the needs of periodic and intercomparable Stocktakes.
-The Agencies strongly recommend an international focus on sustained observations -- both of greenhouse gas and non-greenhouse gas quantities and interoperable with the companion in situ and modeling infrastructures -- to enable well-evidenced Stocktakes needed to inform policy- and decision-making.
-Parties can also help by advancing national GHG emission Measurement, Reporting and Verification systems that leverage satellite data.
+The Agencies strongly recommend an international focus on sustained observations -- both of GHG and non-GHG quantities, and interoperable with the requisite modelling capabilities -- to enable well-evidenced Stocktakes as needed to inform policy- and decision-making.
+Parties can help contribute by advancing their national GHG emission Measurement, Reporting and Verification systems that leverage satellite data.

 Satellite capabilities for measuring GHGs are advancing rapidly, enabling operational global monitoring as well as facility-, urban- and basin-scale anomaly detection.
 For example, satellites can now detect methane leaks from fossil fuel facilities, and abatement of leaks could slow the rate of climate warming.
-Satellites also detected regional GHG reductions during the COVID-19 pandemic, suggesting an emerging ability to assess impacts of mitigation actions.
 Strong effort is required to coordinate and integrate the new capabilities with monitoring programs, including WMO’s Global Greenhouse Gas Watch (GGGW).

 Space technologies are also advancing for estimating biomass carbon stocks and fluxes in the Agriculture, Forestry, and Other Land Use (AFOLU) sector.
 CEOS will publish an AFOLU Roadmap in November 2023 to complement its GHG Roadmap and provide a coherent path forward.